-MSC EMPLOYMENT RELATIONS AND ORGANISATIONAL BEHAVIOUR (RESEARCH) MSC HUMAN RESOURCE MANAGEMENT
+MSC EMPLOYMENT RELATIONS AND ORGANISATIONAL BEHAVIOUR (RESEARCH) (WITHDRAWN)

-MSC INTERNATIONAL EMPLOYMENT RELATIONS AND HUMAN RESOURCE MANAGEMENT
+MSC INTERNATIONAL EMPLOYMENT RELATIONS AND HUMAN RESOURCE MANAGEMENT MSC MANAGEMENT AND HUMAN RESOURCES (formerly MSC HUMAN RESOURCE MANAGEMENT)

-A degree cannot be awarded unless the designated course (ID499 Dissertation) had been passed.

-Classification for students with mark profiles falling into this range will be determined according to an aggregate formula: Distinction if aggregate > 265

-Classification for students with mark profiles falling into this range will be determined according to an aggregate formula: Merit awarded if aggregate > 240
+- 1. Course critical to assessment: - A degree cannot be awarded unless the designated course (ID499 Dissertation) had been passed. - Distinction/Merit borderline (scheme paragraph 5.3.2): Classification for students with mark profiles falling into this range will be determined according to an aggregate formula: Distinction if aggregate > 260 - 3.
+Merit/Pass borderline (scheme paragraph 5.3.4): Classification for students with mark profiles falling into this range will be determined according to an aggregate formula: Merit awarded if aggregate > 240

-MSC ENVIRONMENTAL POLICY AND REGULATION

-MSC ENVIRONMENT AND DEVELOPMENT

-MPA/MSC JOINT ENVIRONMENT MASTER'S PLAN (these rules apply only to the programme students study while at LSE)
+MSC ENVIRONMENT AND DEVELOPMENT MSC ENVIRONMENTAL POLICY AND REGULATION MPA/MSC JOINT ENVIRONMENT MASTER'S PLAN (these rules apply only to the programme students study while at LSE)

-Classification for students with mark profiles falling into this range will be determined according to an aggregate formula: students must gain average of >67.5 to be awarded a Distinction.

-Classification for students with mark profiles falling into this range will be determined according to an aggregate formula: students must gain average of >57.5 to be awarded a Merit.
+- 1. Course critical to assessment: None - Distinction/Merit borderline (scheme paragraph 5.3.2): Classification for students with mark profiles falling into this range will be determined according to an aggregate formula: students must gain average of >67.5 to be awarded a Distinction. - 3.
+Merit/Pass borderline (scheme paragraph 5.3.4): Classification for students with mark profiles falling into this range will be determined according to an aggregate formula: students must gain average of >57.5 to be awarded a Merit.

-MSC EUROPEAN POLITICAL ECONOMY

-MSC EUROPEAN STUDIES: IDEAS AND IDENTITIES,

-MSC EUROPEAN STUDIES (RESEARCH)

-MSC POLITICS AND GOVERNMENT IN THE EUROPEAN UNION

-LSE-SCIENCES PO DOUBLE DEGREE IN EUROPEAN STUDIES
+MSC EUROPEAN POLITICAL ECONOMY MSC EUROPEAN STUDIES: IDEAS AND IDENTITIES MSC EUROPEAN STUDIES (RESEARCH) MSC POLITICS AND GOVERNMENT IN THE EUROPEAN UNION LSE-SCIENCES PO DOUBLE DEGREE IN EUROPEAN STUDIES

-Classification for students with mark profiles falling into this range will always be determined to the advantage of the student.

-Classification for students with mark profiles falling into this range will always be determined to the advantage of the student.
+- 1. Course critical to assessment: None - Distinction/Merit borderline (scheme paragraph 5.3.2): Classification for students with mark profiles falling into this range will always be determined to the advantage of the student. - Merit/Pass borderline (scheme paragraph 5.3.4): Classification for students with mark profiles falling into this range will always be determined to the advantage of the student.

-MPA EUROPEAN PUBLIC AND ECONOMIC POLICY MPA INTERNATIONAL DEVELOPMENT MPA PUBLIC AND ECONOMIC POLICY MPA PUBLIC POLICY AND MANAGEMENT
+MPA EUROPEAN PUBLIC AND ECONOMIC POLICY MPA INTERNATIONAL DEVELOPMENT MPA PUBLIC AND ECONOMIC POLICY MPA PUBLIC POLICY AND MANAGEMENT MPA PUBLIC AND SOCIAL POLICY

-Classification for students with mark profiles falling into this range will always be determined to the advantage of the student.

-Classification for students with mark profiles falling into this range will always be determined to the advantage of the student.
+- 1. Course critical to assessment: None - 2.
+Distinction/Merit borderline (scheme paragraph 5.3.2): Classification for students with mark profiles falling into this range will always be determined to the advantage of the student. - Merit/Pass borderline (scheme paragraph 5.3.4): Classification for students with mark profiles falling into this range will always be determined to the advantage of the student.

-MSC FINANCE (full-time) MSC FINANCE (part-time)
+MSC FINANCE (FULL-TIME) MSC FINANCE (PART-TIME) MSC FINANCE AND PRIVATE EQUITY

-Classification for students with mark profiles falling into this range will be determined according to an aggregate formula: a Distinction if the student has achieved an aggregate score of 270.

-Classification for students with mark profiles falling into this range will be determined according to an aggregate formula: a Merit if the student has achieved an aggregate score of 240.
+- 1. Course critical to assessment: None - 2.
+Distinction/Merit borderline (scheme paragraph 5.3.2): Classification for students with mark profiles falling into this range will be determined according to an aggregate formula: a Distinction if the student has achieved an aggregate score of 275. - 3.
+Merit/Pass borderline (scheme paragraph 5.3.4): Classification for students with mark profiles falling into this range will be determined according to an aggregate formula: a Merit if the student has achieved an aggregate score of 240.